-6.1 Table showing raw timing for Query-driven Prefetching (QdP) on DDR- SDRAM and High Bandwidth Memory (HBM).
-Result for DDR-SDRAM serves as baseline while HBM presents the upper boundary achievable with perfect prefetching 34 6.2 Table showing Speedup for different QdP Configurations over DDR- SDRAM.
+6.1 Table showing raw timing for Query-driven Prefetching (QdP) on DDR-SDRAM and High Bandwidth Memory (HBM).
 Result for DDR-SDRAM serves as baseline while HBM presents the upper boundary achievable with perfect prefetching.
+Raw Time is averaged over 5 iterations with previous warm up 34 6.2 Table showing Speedup for different QdP Configurations over DDR- SDRAM.
+Result for DDR-SDRAM serves as baseline while HBM presents the upper boundary achievable with perfect prefetching.
 Prefetching was performed with the same parameters and data locations as Double Data Rate Synchronous Dynamic Random Access Memory (DDR-SDRAM), caching on Node 8 (HBM accessor for the executing Node 0).
 Prefetching with Distributed Columns had columns a and b located on different Nodes.
-35 ensure figure placement at top and before first reference XII remove me for final version $\mathbf{X}\mathbf{V}$ paragraph above complicated to read 27 complicated formulation too, write it with more references to the pseudocode 28 wording for subsection is complicated 30 write our observations and then link to the to-be-added section describing these updates 31 dont write about modifying the design but adapt the design and add forward references there to here to explain necessity 31 mention that busy waiting goes against the rationale of offloading data copy, only usefull to reduce power consumption for sync-copy, cite dsaanalysis for this 39 we could also mention dwg to reduce overhead of cache and therefore time spent in scanb 39 write iomu description remove me for final version
+Raw Time is averaged over 5 iterations with previous warm up 35 ensure figure placement at top and before first reference XII remove me for final version XV] potentially give less details on the instructions or reformulate this some other way 6 reformulate 13 tp scaling shows assumption: limited benefit of adding more than 2 dsa 16 we state that it decreases but then that it increases 17 dont choose brute here, 4dsa is best 17 false statement 18 false they exhibit it, but not as pronounced 18 ensure correctness 18 we dont do this, either write it or leave this out 19 weird wording 19 why otherwise cpu, no direct link given 19 ensure correctness and reformulate 19 mention measures undertaken to find an explanation here 20 reformulate 21 mention custom malloc for outsourcing allocation to user 21 give better intro for this subsection 21 not only for this, cachedata is also needed to allow async operation 21 remove the libnuma restriction 23 mention undefined behaviour when writing to cache source before having waited for caching operation completion 23 mention undefined behaviour through read-after-write pass according to ordering guarantees by dsa 23 modify naming, possible outsource policy functions, mention memory policy 23 potentially mention that most of what this chapter discusses only is internal and therefore might affect but not necessitate action by the user 25 add backref to state 2.4 where handler is also mentioned 25 this is somewhat obscurely worded 26 this paragraph really does not flow from the previous 26 use of "also" is unfitting as there is no previous antipoint to sharedptr 26 both paragraphs above are complicated to read 27 complicated formulation too, write it with more references to the pseudocode 28 reference the figure above in here 29 double "in this case" 29 consider elaborating on the used edge case handling, we set "delete" to false basically 29 reference the figure better here, wording is quite complicated 29 improve the explanation of secondary invalid, we have an empty handlers vector in cache and then pass a ref to it for use as a safe invalid pointer 30 write our observations and then link to the to-be-added section describing these updates 30 dont write about modifying the design but adapt the design and add forward references there to here to explain necessity 31 mention that busy waiting goes against the rationale of offloading data copy, only usefull to reduce power consumption for sync-copy, cite dsaanalysis for this 39 we could also mention dwq to reduce overhead of cache and therefore time spent in scanb 39 write glossary entries 42 remove me for final version